 Voicemail Message – This will alert everyone who calls you that you are “out training”, even if you're not!
 Let them know that you need their support and direct them to your pledge page.

 Facebook– Regularly update your status, let people know how your training is going, tell funny stories and ask ask ask for a donation.
 You’d be amazed by how many people will be willing to help you.

 Fundraising Dinner at your Favorite Restaurant – Ask your favorite restaurant/s to donate a portion of the evening sales back to you!
-Pick a slow night for the restaurant, tell all your friends, blast e-mail lit out, put it on your facebook or other social media page, you fill the restaurant, the restaurant fills your pocket with 10-15% of the bill.
+Pick a slow night for the restaurant, tell all your friends, blast e-mail lit out, and put it on your Facebook or other social media page.
+You fill the restaurant, and the restaurant fills your pocket with 10-15% of the bill.

 Happy Hour party – Invite all your friends (and their friends!) and get them to sign your cycling jersey.
 Charge $10.00 per signature.